 Like the idea of snowboarding in New Zealand, but haven’t done it before?
 Good news — every mountain has a beginner park, so you don’t have to go sky high on your first time.

 Ready to get some air?
 Let’s hit the park.

 New Zealand’s most famous and extensive terrain parks are found at Cardrona — it’s home to no fewer than four terrain parks, two halfpipes AND an 85–foot big air jump, all designed and maintained in partnership with seasoned pros.
 Naturally, Cardrona is the main spot during NZ’s winter games.

 Wanaka has a strong slopestyle heritage; the small town has produced numerous world–class freeskiers, most famously the Wells brothers who bagged medals several times at the X Games.
-These legends all honed their skills on the parks of Cardrona, and you can too!
+These legends all honed their skills in the parks of Cardrona, and you can too!

-Park Features: Olympic–standard half pipes, big air jump, jump lines, boxes, rails, wall rides
+Park Features: Olympic–standard half-pipes, big air jump, jump lines, boxes, rails, wall rides

 Canterbury’s biggest ski field boasts five terrain parks to suit keen beginners through to veteran pow–hounds.
 Rookies will want to dip their toes first at the Hoods Hideout, where its range of small boxes and snow features let you feel like a boss in no time.